Skip to main content

 Up to 500 mg/kg of sulphur dioxide and sodium and potassium sulphites may be added to sausage and sausage meat containing raw, unprocessed meat.

-The Food Authority monitors compliance with these provisions.
-Any non-compliance will result in enforcement action without further warning.
+The Food Authority monitors compliance and non-compliance will result in enforcement action.

 Ready-to-eat & UCFM products

-There are extra requirements for the production of RTE and UCFM products.
+There are extra requirements for the production of ready-to-eat RTE and UCFM products.

-Any NSW business producing UCFM must complete a production process pro forma, which is a written description of the steps used to make a particular product.
+Any NSW business producing UCFM must complete a production process pro forma, which is a written description of the steps taken to make a particular product.

 The pro forma can demonstrate to the Food Authority that the production process used (fermentation, drying and smoking) is effective in reducing the numbers of E.coli to a safe level.